 Image

-After a week of all-day sessions with a Hearing Examiner, City
+After two weeks of all-day sessions with a Hearing Examiner, City

 officials, the park consultants, and an attorney representing some Beach Drive residents, the Hearing Examiner found that there are three main problems that need to be addressed before the City can move forward: